mlsecproject/combine/CONTRIBUTING.md

 If your pull request is not accepted on the first try, don't be discouraged!
 If there's a problem with the implementation, we will provide feedback on what to improve.

 We try very hard to keep Combine lean and focused.
 We don't want it to do everything for everybody.
 This means that we might decide against incorporating a new feature.
 However, we might help you find a way to implement that feature *on top of* Combine.
+For example, this might take the form of an add-on tool outside of the main repository that integrates with Combine.

 ### Create issues...